By Mike Powell of dogembassy.com

 Active dogs can provide extra fun and excitement to your outdoor adventures if you let them join you.
 Not only can they add fun, but even years in your lifetime!
 Aside from a healthy diet and regular exercise, science posits that dogs are essential factors to help you live longer.

 So, what’s stopping you from adding a furry friend to get you in tip-top shape?
+We wanted to know the best dog breeds for camping.

 In this article, we rounded up the top 9 dogs best suited for camping and hiking enthusiasts.
 Check them out below: